Colombia: Three Andean Mountain Ranges

 In the afternoon, we will drive to the Sonso Lagoon in Buga.
 A number of aquatic birds can be observed in this wetland.
 We hope to see Horned Screamer, White-faced Whistling-DuckMasked DuckRed-capped Cardinal and Yellow-hooded Blackbird.
 The vegetation around the lagoon is the perfect habitat for the endemic Apical FlycatcherLittle CuckooSlate-headed Tody-Flycatcher and the regional endemic Spectacled Parrotlet are also birds we will search for today.

-This will be a full day of birding in Montezuma.
+Two full days of birding in Montezuma.
 We will start very early, and drive all the way to the top of the mountain.
 While taking in the beautiful sunrise, we will start our day off with two endemic birds, the Chestnut-bellied Flowerpiercer and Munchique Wood-Wren.
 We will continue our way down the road in search of the endemics Gold-ringed Tanager, Black-and-gold Tanager and Golden-breasted Fruiteater.

 The charm of this reserve lies in the possibility it offers to see several different species of antpittas up close.
 Here, Chestnut-crowned,BicoloredSlate-crowned and the endemic Brown-banded antpittas are featured here.
 They are habituated to receive food from the local guide, luring them outside of the thick understory.
 At the productive feeders, it is possible to see White-bellied WoodstarWedge-billed HummingbirdFawn-breasted BrilliantBuff-breasted Mountain-Tanager, and Slaty Brushfinch, among others.
 On the reserve’s trails, we will focus on searching for Black-billed Mountain-ToucanDusky PihaBlack-collared (Quindio) JayGolden-headed Quetzal and Masked Saltator, to name a few.